GeorgeSolorio/appStoreClone/README.md

 Each model is used for mapping JSON data into Swift decodable structs from the Itunes API

 ## Views 🖼
-You can find the View classes in the [Views](https://github.com/GeorgeSolorio/appStoreClone/tree/master/appStoreClone/Views) folder.
+You can find the View classes in the [Views](https://github.com/GeorgeSolorio/appStoreClone/tree/master/appStoreClone/Views) folder

 | Folder                   | Description                                                                | Objects                               |
 | -----------------------|:-----------------------------------------------------------------------------|:-----------------------------------------|